Machine Learning for Optimization-Based Separation of Mixed-Integer Rounding Cuts: Methodology

-We can repeat this procedure an arbitrary number of times until we populate a set $\mathcal{P}$ of instances.
-We denote as $\mathcal{P}$ the \textit{instance family} generated from $P$.
-Note that MIR-Sep for any pair of variations $P_i, P_j \in \mathcal{P}$ only differs in the objective function~\eqref{eq:sep_obj} and in constraint~\eqref{eq:sep_def_delta}.
-Now, as per~\Cref{alg:full}, for every instance $P\in \mathcal{P}$, we solve its linear relaxation to obtain a fractional solution $(x^\star, v^\star)^0$.
-We then solve \mbox{MIR-Sep} to obtain a set of MIR cuts that we add to the linear relaxation to obtain a new solution $(x^\star, v^\star)^1$.
-If this solution is fractional, we update \mbox{MIR-Sep} and solve it to obtain a new set of cuts.
-We repeat this procedure until we find a feasible solution to the original MIP instance, or MIR-Sep cannot find a cut that separates the last fractional solution.
-For simplicity, we consider only rank-1 cuts, so the only difference between MIR-Sep for rounds $i$ and $i+1$ is the objective function~\eqref{eq:sep_obj} and constraint~\eqref{eq:sep_def_delta}.
-Finally, after each run of MIR-Sep, we record the multiplier vector $\lambda$ for each cut in the solution pool.
+We denote by $\mathcal{P}$ the \textit{instance family} generated from the base instance $P$, where each member of the family is identified by a different objective vector.
+For any pair of instances from the same family, Appx-MIR-Sep only differs in the objective function~\eqref{eq:sep_obj} and in constraint~\eqref{eq:sep_def_delta}.
+Following \Cref{alg:full}, for every instance $P\in \mathcal{P}$, we find a solution $(x^\star, v^\star)^0$ to its linear relaxation.
+If this solution is not integer-feasible, we solve \mbox{Appx-MIR-Sep} to obtain a set of MIR cuts that we add to the linear relaxation, for which we then compute a new solution $(x^\star, v^\star)^1$.
+We repeat these \emph{rounds of cuts} until we find a feasible solution to the original MIP instance, or Appx-MIR-Sep cannot find a cut that separates the last fractional solution.
+We generate only \emph{rank-1} cuts, i.e., previously-computed cuts are not used in the derivation of new cuts, so the only difference between Appx-MIR-Sep in different rounds is the objective function~\eqref{eq:sep_obj} and constraint~\eqref{eq:sep_def_delta}.
+Finally, after each run of Appx-MIR-Sep, we record the multiplier vector $\lambda$ for each cut in the solution pool.